 |Hyundai Grand i10 CNG||28 km/kg|

 |Maruti Suzuki S-Presso CNG||31.2 km/kg|

 In addition to the impressive fuel efficiency, we have sorted these cars considering their build quality, quality of ride, and overall performance.

 1. Maruti Suzuki Ertiga CNG: Only MPV With CNG Kit

-Maruti Ertiga is one of the most reliable CNG car .
+Maruti Ertiga is one of the most reliable CNG cars.
 The LXi variant of the car is available with a CNG option and comes equipped with Suzuki’s S-CNG technology with a tank capacity of 60L.
 Ertiga is the only MPV in the market that comes with an eco-friendly CNG kit.
-Not only this, but Maruti made this CNG variant a fun to drive a car with an Intelligent Injection System and dual interdependent ECUs.
+Not only this, but Maruti made this CNG variant a fun-to-drive car with an Intelligent Injection System and dual interdependent ECUs.

 Additionally, to enhance the safety of the whole Compressed Natural Gas (CNG) system, Maruti incorporated a leak-proof design and integrated harness.